 Professional identification and reciprocation of POS.
-We predict that professional employees will more weakly adhere to the norm of positive reciprocity-and perhaps even act against it-when they strongly identify with their profession.
+We predict that professional employees will more weakly adhere to the norm of positive reciprocity-and perhaps even act against it when they strongly identify with their profession.
 Individuals are less likely to reciprocate benefits in social exchange when they do not believe the other party can be trusted to trade fairly over time (Blau, 1964).
 In addition, relational distance diminishes trust (Brewer, 1979; Jetten et al., 1996).
-People are more likely to presume the existence of incompatible interests when others are perceived as relationally distant (Gregory, 1982).
+People are more likely to presume the existence of incompatible interests when they perceive others as relationally distant (Gregory, 1982).
 Consequently, evidence of benevolent intent is often discounted (Sahlins, 1972).
-For example, in a study of exchange in developing economies, exchanges between family members (where people were relationally close) were characterized by over-repayment and generous benefits, but exchanges between non-family members (where people were relationally distant) were characterized by under-repayment (Sahlins, 1972).
-Because people are more likely to believe that they will receive less than expected at some future point by those with whom they are distant, failing to fully reciprocate received benefits is more easily rationalized (Brewer, 2001).
-Finally, because professional employees typically possess insufficient time and other resources to pursue disparate organizational and professional goals (Friedson, 2001), employees highly identified with the profession may choose to pursue goals tied to their sense of self despite increasing POS.
+For example, in a study of exchange in developing economies, exchanges between family members (where people were relationally close) were characterized by "overrepayment" and generous benefits, but exchanges between non-family members (where people were relationally distant) were characterized by "underrepayment" (Sahlins, 1972).
+Because people are more likely to believe that in the future they will receive less than they expected from those from whom they are distant, they can more easily rationalize failing to fully reciprocate received benefits (Brewer, 2001).
+Finally, because professional employees typically possess insufficient time and other resources to pursue disparate organizational and professional goals (Friedson, 2001), employees highly identified with their profession may choose to pursue goals tied to their sense of self despite increasing perceived organizational support.

-Hypothesis 5: The positive association between POS and employee performance will be weaker for employees with higher levels of professional identification.
+Hypothesis 5.
+The positive association between POS and employee performance is weaker for employees with higher levels of professional identification.

 Professional identification and reciprocation of PPCV.
-We predict that professional employees will more strongly adhere to the norm of negative reciprocity when they strongly identify with the profession.
-A person is more likely to believe that retaliation is warranted when mistreated by someone who is relationally distant (Hornsey et al., 2002).
-In addition, the distrust associated with relational distance leads people to be highly vigilant for each other's mistreatment and to interpret each other's behavior in a harsh light (Hornsey, Trembath & Gunthorpe, 2004).
+We predict that professional employees will more strongly adhere to the norm of negative reciprocity when they strongly identify with the profession to which they belong.
+A person is more likely to believe that retaliation for mistreatment is warranted when it came from someone who is relationally distant (Hornsey et al., 2002).
+In addition, the distrust associated with relational distance leads people to be highly vigilant, watching for each other's mistreatment and interpreting each other's behavior in a harsh light (Hornsey, Trembath, & Gunthorpe, 2004).
 Thus, people are prepared to see and retaliate for mistreatment.
 Finally, people retaliate not only to even the score, but also to discourage or preempt future mistreatment (Gouldner, 1960).

-Hypothesis 6: The negative association between PPCV and employee performance will be stronger for employees with higher levels of professional identification.
+Hypothesis 6.
+The negative association between PPCV and employee performance is stronger for employees with higher levels of professional identification.